Virgin Money Current Account fees

 Can Virgin Money change the interest rate?

-Yes, if we decrease your rate we’ll provide at least 2 months’ notice as described in your Terms.
-We may increase your rate without giving you notice
+Yes.
+If we lower your rate we will provide at least 2 months' notice as described in section 12 of the Terms.
+We may increase your rate without giving you notice.

 |Initial deposit at account opening||Balance after 12 months|

 This is only an example and does not take into account your individual circumstances.